-Project Budget Explanation (10 points; 2,200 character maximum including spaces)
+Project Budget Explanation (20 points; 2,200 character maximum including spaces)

 Provide additional remarks to clarify the budget request.
-Provide an explanation of how you are funding portions of your project that are not eligible with grant dollars.
-A successful budget will provide specific dollar amounts for anticipated use, be financially realistic, and cost effective.
-Budget attachment will be correctly calculated.
-Projects that plant more trees than they remove will be provided additional points.
+If applicable, provide an explanation of how you are funding portions of your project that are not eligible with grant dollars.
+A successful budget will provide specific dollar amounts for anticipated use, will be financially realistic and cost effective.
+Budget will be correctly calculated.